kuiperzone/Publish-AppImage/README.md

 ## Post Publish Command ##
 The configuration contains an option called `POST_PUBLISH`.
 This may contain one or more commands, or point to a script file.
 It is called after `dotnet publish`, but before the final AppImage output.
-You can use to create require directory structures under `AppDir` or copy additional files there.
+You can use to create required directory structures under `AppDir` or copy additional files there.

 See also "Non-.NET Projects", below.